 - The app can read regular Shopify orders

-- The app knows not to fulfill a cancelled order
+- The app knows not to fulfill a canceled order

-- The app understands that an order may be cancelled or deleted in Shopify, and takes the appropriate actions
+- The app understands that an order may be canceled or deleted in Shopify, and takes the appropriate actions

-- The app does not attempt to make refunds solely because an order was cancelled
+- The app does not attempt to make refunds solely because an order was canceled

 Best practices for app developers integrating with Edit Order